 Experience Fall Foliage In Maine

 We are happy to help you plan your journey.
-We can help with what to do, scenic day trips, local adventures and even where to eat.
-And while you are at the Wolf Cove Inn you can count on luxurious accommodations, gracious hospitality and delicious gourmet breakfasts that will get your day started on the right foot.
+We can help with Maine foliage season activities, scenic day trips, and Poland Maine hiking adventures.
+And while you are at the Wolf Cove Inn you can count on luxurious accommodations, gracious hospitality and delicious Maine comfort breakfasts that will get your day started on the right foot.

 Come join us for what is sure to be a grand show this fall in the Western Lakes region of Maine.